-Cross contamination is a term that is well-known in the food service industry and taught during any food handlers certification course.
-By definition, cross contamination is the process where bacteria is transferred from one food source to another with very harmful effects on the body.
-Most sources of food poisoning can be traced back to cross contamination and poor kitchen practices.
+Cross-contamination is a term that is well-known in the food service industry and taught during any food handlers certification course.
+By definition, cross-contamination is the process where bacteria are transferred from one food source to another with very harmful effects on the body.
+Most sources of food poisoning can be traced back to cross-contamination and poor kitchen practices.

 Ensuring that these items are kept separate from each other prior to cooking is important for food safety and illness prevention.

 Preventing cross-contamination isn’t hard, but it is something that many people in the food industry still have problems with.
 By adhering to some of these basic tips, your kitchen can remain clean, bacteria-free, and above all, safe to eat food from.

 Remember Personal Hygiene